Introduction

 Many workers talk about income tax as if it explains the whole deduction stack, but CPP and EI are often the deductions that make the monthly number feel smaller than expected.
 CPP is a pension contribution tied to earnings up to the yearly ceiling, while EI is an insurance premium up to its own limit.
 Both matter before rent or saving decisions even begin.

-That is the practical reason the calculator keeps the tax and social-contribution logic visible.
+That is why the calculator keeps the tax and social-contribution logic visible.
 Federal tax explains part of the drop from gross to net.
 CPP and EI explain another part.
 Provincial tax then changes the final answer again.

 | Area | What usually changes year to year | Why readers should care | Net-pay effect |